cmu-ci-lab/MitsubaToFRenderer/README.md

 Please check USAGE.txt for running the MitsubaToFRenderer with various settings.
 See INSTALLEXR2AVI.txt to install exr2avi scripts and view/save the exr output of the MitsubaToFRenderer as an image or video or process in MATLAB.

-You can run this renderer on AWS using two pre-configured AMIs with ID ami-28308957 (us-east-1, N. Virginia) and ami-00329ef32ac692d6c (us-east-2, Ohio).
-Both AMIs are compatible with [CfnCluster](https://cfncluster.readthedocs.io/en/latest/) for easy distributed rendering.

 # project page:
 http://imaging.cs.cmu.edu/ellipsoidal_connections/